This is the recipe I use to make an inexpensive roast taste like prime rib.

 - 3.5 - 6 pound cross rib roast

-- seasoned salt (How to Make Seasoned Salt)
+- 1 teaspoon seasoned salt (How to Make Seasoned Salt)

-- Place roast in a roasting pan, brush with oil, and sprinkle the spices over the roast.
+- Place the roast in a roasting pan.
+Brush the roast with oil, then sprinkle the spices over the roast.

-- Flip roast so the fat side is up.
+- Flip the roast so the fat side is up.

 - Place in oven and roast for 25 minutes at 500 degrees.